-These natural solutions are far better than chemical insecticides because as time has passed, the Colorado potato beetle has developed a resistance to the vast majority of commercial insecticides.
-For this reason, it is more effective to use a variety of organic methods to catch potato beetles off-guard.
+These natural solutions are far better than chemical insecticides because as time has passed, the Colorado potato cricket has developed commercial insecticide resistance from a vast majority of brands.

 Attract Helper Beneficials

-The best beneficial fauna or natural enemy to help you in your fight against potato beetles include:
+The best beneficial fauna or natural enemy to help you in your fight against potato bugs include:

 - Parasitic Wasps